guyhoffman/podpuller/README.md

 After giving up my smartphone and buying a cheapo MP3 player I wanted a way to keep my feeds synced.

-There are many great programs for this out there, like [Greg](https://github.com/manolomartinez/greg/), but it didn't really fit my workflow, which was having a certain number of the newest episodes of each podcast, and manually marking the ones I have alreaedy listened to.
+There are many great programs for this out there, like [Greg](https://github.com/manolomartinez/greg/), but it didn't really fit my workflow, which was having a certain number of the newest episodes of each podcast, and manually marking the ones I have already listened to.

 This is that app.
-It was heavily inspired (and liberally copied) from the exellent [upodder](https://github.com/m3nu/upodder) which is no longer maintained.
+It was heavily inspired (and liberally copied) from the excellent [upodder](https://github.com/m3nu/upodder) which is no longer maintained.

 ## Workflow